MichaelDrogalis/zombie/README.md

 ## Extending the API

-For functions `has-no` and `has-a-different`, the API can be extended to dispatch to specific types.
+For functions such as `has-no` and `has-a-different`, the API can be extended to dispatch to specific types.
 Suppose you wanted an implementation of `has-no` to work on a map:

 ```clojure
 (extend-type clojure.lang.PersistentArrayMap